 - Service users and staff can make complaints on a confidential basis or anonymously if they wish, and be assured that their identity will be protected.

-- Service users will not to be discriminated against or suffer any unjust adverse consequences as a result of making a complaint about standards of care and service.
+- Service users will not to be discriminated against or suffer any unjust adverse consequences as a result of making a complaint about standards of care and/or service.